05 Feb 2011 No Comments

 He dug his heels into the dirt and sighed.
 Point taken.

-“So you’re her apprentice?”
+“So you’re like…some kind of assistant to the old lady?”
 Katsuro quietly rejoined, in lieu of an apology.

-He had no idea what the honor was, but he let her talk about it anyway.
+He had no idea what the honor was in that, but he let her talk about it anyway.
 It was better than him reopening old wounds for no purpose, with the added injury of losing time with her.

-So he tried hard to listen.
+So he focused on listening.
 Which wasn’t as hard a task as he thought it might be after the unexpected flare of his temper.
 Just as in the quiet temple two summers before, Katsuro found himself drawn in by her stories.